Welcome to our beautiful island!

 One of the first places you’ll want to visit will be Norfolk Island’s World Heritage Site (Kingston and Arthur’s Vale Historical Area – KAVHA).
 Go on a lantern-lit ghost tour or take your time wandering through the curious museums that tell the incredible stories of the various island settlements.
 There are some beautiful art stores where you can pick up a keep-sake.
 Fletcher’s Mutiny Cyclorama is a must see 360º painting created by local artists detailing Norfolk Island’s infamous history.

 Do I really need a hire car on Norfolk Island?

-When visiting our beautiful island, hiring a car is a must!
+When visiting our beautiful island, hiring a car is essential!
 Although Norfolk Island is a small island, there is no public transport and the island is very hilly.
-Hiring a car will give you the freedom to explore and fully appreciate our beautiful island, its undulating rural topography, country roads and quaint byways, leading to the beach, rain forest parks, picnic reserves and staggering cliff top panoramas.
+Hiring a car will give you the freedom to explore and fully appreciate our beautiful island, its undulating rural topography, country roads and quaint byways, leading to the beach, rainforest parks, picnic reserves and staggering cliff top panoramas.

 The ‘Norfolk Wave’

 The ‘Norfolk Wave’ in all its various forms is seen every time you pass another vehicle; yes we acknowledge each other with the raising of a finger, a thumbs up, or the full blown hand wave.
-Every bus driver, public service vehicles and even the police will give you the friendly Norfolk Wave; please join with us in this island tradition and enjoy the camaraderie of feeling connected.
+Bus drivers, public service vehicles and even the police will give you the friendly Norfolk Wave; please join with us in this island tradition and enjoy the camaraderie of feeling connected.

 Sharing the Road with Cows